Huan-Yee/TT5L_G3_Requirements_Project/SRS.md

 <!-- -->

-A)  The university has an acceptable use policy and privacy guidelines governing the storage and access of student information.
+1)  The university has an acceptable use policy and privacy guidelines governing the storage and access of student information.

-B)  All data transmitted between CMS and external/internal systems will use TLS 1.3 encryption.
+2)  All data transmitted between CMS and external/internal systems will use TLS 1.3 encryption.

-C)  User data at rest (within the database) will be encrypted using industry standards (e.g., AES-256).
+3)  User data at rest (within the database) will be encrypted using industry standards (e.g., AES-256).

 <!-- -->